antfu/antfu.me/pages/posts/journey-with-icons-continues.md

 ### Auto-importing

-Inspired by <GitHubLink repo="nuxt/components" /> which registers components under your `./components` directory automatically, I made <GitHubLink repo="antfu/unplugin-vue-components" /> (yes, another unplugin!) do to compile time components auto-importing on-demand.
+Inspired by <GitHubLink repo="nuxt/components" /> which registers components under your `./components` directory automatically, I made <GitHubLink repo="antfu/unplugin-vue-components" /> (yes, another unplugin!) do to compile-time components auto-importing on-demand.
 With the on-demand natural, we could even make the components resolving on-demand.
 What a perfect complement for our icon solution!

 `unplugin-vue-components` provide the options `resolvers` to provide custom functions to resolve where the components should be imported from.